Nearly 50% of all Americans file for benefits at age 62.

 7. Why should I delay my Social Security benefits?

-From age 62 to 66 your benefits will increase by an average of 6.25% per year and from age 66 to 70 it goes into supercharge mode at 8% per year plus Cost of Living Adjustment (COLA).
+From age 62 to 66, your benefits will increase by an average of 6.25% per year, and from age 66 to 70, it goes into supercharging mode at 8% per year plus Cost of Living Adjustment (COLA).
 Most people are unaware that married couples have strategies like restricting or filing and suspending their application available to them, leaving money on the table.
 These strategies have the potential to increase their lifetime benefits by tens of thousands if not a hundred thousand dollars or more.

 8. What else is there to consider?

-People learn to focus on tax efficient ways to acquire assets, my responsibility is to find the most tax efficient way to distribute your assets.
-Your SS may be taxed, if you have a pension, depending on what state you live in could be taxed (like Michigan), and when you turn 70 1/2 you have Required Minimum Distribution (RMD) your retirement account is taxed.
+People learn to focus on tax-efficient ways to acquire assets; my responsibility is to find the most tax-efficient way to distribute your assets.
+Your SS may be taxed if you have a pension, depending on what state you live in could be taxed (like Michigan), and when you turn 72 1/2 you have Required Minimum Distribution (RMD), your retirement account is taxed.

-The IRS has a plan for you, what’s your exit strategy?
+The IRS has a plan for you; what’s your exit strategy?
 One simple approach is to provide more money for your retirement and less for the IRS.
-This requires a complete in depth look at your overall financial situation and determining what assets should be planned for retirement, education and other life expenses.
+This requires a complete in-depth look at your overall financial situation and determining what assets should be planned for retirement, education, and other living expenses.